 Where a trustee brings or defends an action as a litigant, he is, as between himself and the other parties to the action, in the same position as any other litigant1, that is to say, he must pay any debt, damages or costs which the other litigants recover against him out of his own pocket2, and must obtain reimbursement, if he is entitled to it, out of the bankrupt's estate3.
-Consequently, a prudent trustee should, before embarking on litigation as claimant or defendant, see that he has sufficient assets in hand for his indemnity, or else obtain an indemnity
+Consequently, a prudent trustee should, before embarking on litigation as claimant or defendant, see that he has sufficient assets in hand for his

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 TAKE A FREE TRIAL